rumenvasilev/metalbond/README.md

 ### Packet Format

+MetalBond packets are transferred via TCP ontop of IPv6.
+The default TCP port is 4711.

      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1